polyverse/katacoda-scenarios/katacodacompolyversepolymorphic-linux-install-alpine-container/prep.md

-Preparing an Alpine Container for us to run the demo.
+To begin, we prepare the Alpine Container needed to run the demo.

 Press Continue when the environment is ready.